 Corn Starch-Based Thickener (For thickening 1 cup of barbecue topping)

 - 1 Tablespoons of Corn Starch

 - 1 Tablespoon of Water

 The three upper mentioned methods are great and easy for a beginner.
 They are also good to use when your mixture is already flavorful enough but just needs a little more substance.

 4. How to Thick Your Barbecue Sauce with Tasty Thickeners

 Another great method is by using the so-called Tasty Thickeners.

-Tasty thickeners can add so much flavor and meanwhile can thick it to your desired level.
+Tasty thickeners can add so much flavor and meanwhile can thick your barbecue sauce to your desired level.
 That doesn't necessarily mean they change the integrity of the recipes overall taste, but these next thickening ingredients are powerfully delicious and often add a creamier, velvety texture to your mixture.

 Some Tasty Thickeners: